Heinkel He 70 Blitz: Weaknesses

 A major weakness of the He 70 in military use was the fire risk.
-Parts of the airframe were made out of an extremely flammable magnesium alloy called "Elektron", though the majority of the monocoque fuselage was Duralumin.
+Parts of the airframe were made out of an extremely flammable magnesium alloy called "elektron", though the majority of the monocoque fuselage was duralumin.
 Elektron is very light yet strong, but burns readily when ignited and is difficult to extinguish.
 Moreover, each wing contained a non-self-sealing 47 impgal fuel tank, which may have further added to the aircraft's reputation for catching fire.

 Other problems included poor defensive armament, short range and poor view from the cabin, all of which led to the Hungarian He 170A fleet being prematurely retired and replaced with obsolescent Heinkel He 46 parasol-wing monoplanes, until Focke-Wulf Fw 189 "Uhu" medium altitude observation aircraft could be introduced.

 Influence

-While the He 70 saw only limited service in training capacities during World War II, it was the Luftwaffe's first Schnellbomber and served as the antecedent for some of the bombers involved in the Battle of Britain.
+While the He 70 saw only limited service in training capacities during the Second World War, it was the Luftwaffe's first Schnellbomber and served as the antecedent for some of the bombers involved in the Battle of Britain.